maasglobal/maas-aws-patterns/README.md

 ### Performance comparison

 The performance of the data api and the postgresql protocol is quite even.
-The results of a quick peformance test using artillery.io confirms it.
+The results of a quick performance test using artillery.io confirms it.

 ```yaml
 POSTGRES: